Self-Management:

 How do you do that?
 Well, many ways lead to Rome.
 A good solid base, with thorough preparation, is necessary.
 That’s why we’ve created comprehensive courses to get you ready to set the direction.

-The challenges of traditional management for self-management
+The challenges of self-management

-This transition to self-management needs to be carefully planned and executed.
+The transition to self-management needs to be carefully planned and executed.
 It’s not about simply removing middle managers or changing job titles.
 It’s about fostering a culture of trust, responsibility, and mutual respect.
 And equipping employees with the skills and knowledge they need to manage their work effectively.

 Implementing